 “I experienced a concussion as a result of first a bicycle accident, and then a car accident 40 years later (at age 64).
 The first time I was told by my neurologist it would be a minimum of 14 years until I could take the Qualifying Exams for my Doctorate at UCSB.
 Fortunately, after PATH neurotraining, I was able to pass these exams 11 months later.
 This rapid improvement, transitioning from learning to talk and walk again to high-level cognitive skills requiring critical thinking and analysis was completed in less than 11 months.

 After my car was totaled I had a concussion that reduced my visual and cognitive skills.
 I soon discovered that there was no cognitive therapy available from local neurologists to remediate my lost visual and cognitive skills.
 Since doing PATH neurotraining, I have noticed a remarkable improvement in my ability to direct attention, multitask, remember, and do critical thinking, that was only possible after being trained on the PATH cognitive therapy.
 I found it best to space out the training sessions, completing one session (5-10 minutes) each morning after breakfast and before reading and answering my email.
-If I were too tired, my body taking much time to recover from such a severe shock, I postponed doing PATH neurotraining until the next day, since it is best done in the morning, and instead got much needed sleep to recover as quickly as possible.
+If I was too tired, my body taking much time to recover from such a severe shock, I postponed doing PATH neurotraining until the next day, since it is best done in the morning, and instead got much needed sleep to recover as quickly as possible.

 Fortunately after only 2 months, my cognitive skills were remediated.
 The concussion caused my memory to be reduced to 50%, attention: 55%, and processing speed: 37%.
 After 8 weeks of PATH training, memory improved to 99%, attention: 96%, and processing speed: 95%.
 PATH neurotraining not only provides a good brain tune-up so tasks can be done more automatically, it improves attention, processing speed, reading fluency, multitasking and memory quickly and effectively.”